pdbrown/triss/README.md

-major advantage of Shamir's method is that the size of each share is linear in the size of the secret, whereas trivial secret shares grow as `O($\binom{N}{M}$)` because they include a fragment of the secret from every subset of size `M`.
+major advantage of Shamir's method is that the size of each share is linear in the size of the secret, whereas trivial secret shares grow as `O($\binom{N}{M}$)` because they include a fragment of the secret from every subset of `N` elements of size `M`.

 While Shamir's secret sharing has its advantages, it's also harder to understand, and so it's harder to verify an implementation is correct.

-The system should also produce authenticated messages, since secret sharing is
-malleable: a flipped bit in the ciphertext (any of the shares) leads to a flipped bit in the decoded plaintext.
+The secret sharing system should also produce authenticated shares, since secret sharing is malleable: a flipped bit in the ciphertext (any of the shares) leads to a flipped bit in the decoded plaintext.
 The system should support digital and paper output formats.

 So `triss`:
 - Is an implementation of trivial secret sharing: easy to use, understand, and reproduce.
 - Tags shares of secrets with message authentication codes.
-- Produces either data file or printable QR code outputs.
+- Produces either data file or printable QR code output.

 ### Cryptography